 Try to put an object between you and the dog such as a purse, trash can or tree branch.

-While teaching children to respect dogs and approach them appropriately, training pets and providing them appropriate socialization skills as also vital in reducing negative interactions with people.
+While teaching children to respect dogs and approach them appropriately is important, so is training pets and providing them appropriate socialization skills to reduce negative interactions with people.